-When issued and paid for in the manner described in this prospectus supplement and accompanying base prospectus, the Series C Preferred Units offered hereby will be fully paid and generally nonassessable.
-Subject to the matters described under "-Liquidation Rights," each Series C Preferred Unit will generally have a fixed liquidation preference of \$25.00 per Series C Preferred Unit (subject to adjustment for any splits, combinations or similar adjustment to the Series C Preferred Units) plus an amount equal to accumulated and unpaid distributions thereon to, but not including, the date fixed for payment, whether or not declared.
+When issued and paid for in the manner described in this prospectus supplement and accompanying base prospectus, the Series B Preferred Units offered hereby will be fully paid and generally nonassessable.
+Subject to the matters described under "-Liquidation Rights," each Series B Preferred Unit will generally have a fixed liquidation preference of \$25.00 per Series B Preferred Unit (subject to adjustment for any splits, combinations or similar adjustment to the Series B Preferred Units) plus an amount equal to accumulated and unpaid distributions thereon to, but not including, the date fixed for payment, whether or not declared.

-The Series C Preferred Units will represent perpetual equity interests in us and, unlike our indebtedness, will not give rise to a claim for payment of a principal amount at a particular date.
-As such, the Series C Preferred Units will rank junior to all of our current and future indebtedness and other liabilities with respect to assets available to satisfy claims against us.
-The rights of the holders of Series C Preferred Units to receive the liquidation preference will be subject to the proportional rights of holders of Parity Securities.
+The Series B Preferred Units will represent perpetual equity interests in us and, unlike our indebtedness, will not give rise to a claim for payment of a principal amount at a particular date.
+As such, the Series B Preferred Units will rank junior to all of our current and future indebtedness and other liabilities with respect to assets available to satisfy claims against us.
+The rights of the holders of Series B Preferred Units to receive the liquidation preference will be subject to the proportional rights of holders of Parity Securities.

-All of the Series C Preferred Units offered hereby will be represented by one or more certificates issued to The Depository Trust Company (and its successors or assigns or any other securities depositary selected by us) (the "Securities Depositary") and registered in the name of its nominee.
-So long as a Securities Depositary has been appointed and is serving, no person acquiring Series C Preferred Units will be entitled to receive a certificate representing such Series C Preferred Units unless applicable law otherwise requires, or the Securities Depositary gives notice of its intention to resign or is no longer eligible to act as such and a successor is not appointed within 60 days thereafter.
+All of the Series B Preferred Units offered hereby will be represented by one or more certificates issued to The Depository Trust Company (and its successors or assigns or any other securities depositary selected by us) (the "Securities Depositary") and registered in the name of its nominee.
+So long as a Securities Depositary has been appointed and is serving, no person acquiring Series B Preferred Units will be entitled to receive a certificate representing such Series B Preferred Units unless applicable law otherwise requires or the Securities Depositary gives notice of its intention to resign or is no longer eligible to act as such and a successor is not appointed within 60 days thereafter.
 See "-Book-Entry System."

-Except as described below in "-Change of Control-Conversion Right Upon a Change of Control Triggering Event," the Series C Preferred Units will not be convertible into our common units or any other securities, will not have exchange rights and will not be entitled, or subject, to any preemptive or similar rights.
-The Series C Preferred Units will not be subject to mandatory redemption or to any sinking fund requirements.
-The Series C Preferred Units will be subject to redemption, in whole or in part, at our option commencing on , or upon the occurrence of a Ratings Event.
+Except as described below in "-Change of Control-Conversion Right Upon a Change of Control Triggering Event," the Series B Preferred Units will not be convertible into our common units or any other securities and will not have exchange rights or be entitled or subject to any preemptive or similar rights.
+The Series B Preferred Units will not be subject to mandatory redemption or to any sinking fund requirements.
+The Series B Preferred Units will be subject to redemption, in whole or in part, at our option commencing on June 15, 2023 or upon the occurrence of a Ratings Event.
 See "-Redemption."

-We have appointed American Stock Transfer & Trust Company, LLC as the paying agent (the "Paying Agent"), and the registrar and transfer agent (the "Registrar and Transfer Agent") for the Series C Preferred Units.
+We have appointed American Stock Transfer & Trust Company, LLC as the paying agent (the "Paying Agent"), and the registrar and transfer agent (the "Registrar and Transfer Agent") for the Series B Preferred Units.
 The address of the Paying Agent is 6201 15th Avenue, Brooklyn, New York 11219.